Configuring external DNS

-- Configuring your custom domains in VTEX Account Settings.
+- Registering your domains in VTEX Account Settings

-- Associating your custom domains with your FastStore project.
+- Associating your domain with your FastStore WebOps project

 As soon as you complete this guide, your FastStore website will be accessible via a custom domain, and VTEX Checkout will also be operational.
 You will then be ready to continue configuring other VTEX solutions, such as Order Placed, Login, and My Account.